HydraMeshnet/developer-portal/hydra.md

 Please follow the detailed guide in the [core-control's repository](https://github.com/Internet-of-People/core-control).

+#### Security Considerations

+The following ports are the only ports that need to be open to ensure the correct working of your node:
+- Ingress Traffic:
+   tcp:4702, tcp:4703, tcp: 4705, tcp:4040
+- Egress Traffic:
+   tcp:4702

+Leaving unused ports open is a security risk, therefor we strongly advice to check whether unused ports are closed.

 ### Run Mainnet Node

 To participate in IOP's mainnet network, you can use either Docker or core-control.
 It takes only minutes to install and start a relay or forger node.